Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Simulation-optimization Algorithms and Complexity Analysis: One-dimensional Case

-The definition of discrete convexity in multi-dimensional decision space is called $L^\natural$-convexity~\citep{murota2003discrete}.
-We defer the discussion of $L^\natural$-convex functions for multi-dimensional case to section \ref{sec:multi-dim}.
+The definition of discrete convexity in a multi-dimensional decision space is called the $L^\natural$-convexity~\citep{murota2003discrete}.
+We defer the discussion of $L^\natural$-convex functions for the multi-dimensional case to Section \ref{sec:multi-dim}.

-In this section, we propose simulation algorithms that are guaranteed to find solutions that satisfy the PGS criterion, when the objective function has a convex structure.
-The presumption is that there is no further structure information available to the algorithm.
-For every proposed simulation algorithm, we provide an upper bound on the expected simulation cost to achieve the PGS guarantee.
-We demonstrate the dependence of the upper bound on the precision level $\epsilon$, the failing probability allowance $\delta$, and the number of systems $N$.
+In this section, we propose simulation-optimization algorithms that are guaranteed to find solutions that satisfy the PGS guarantee, provided that the objective function has a convex structure.
+For every developed simulation-optimization algorithm, we provide an upper bound on the expected simulation cost to achieve the PGS guarantee.
 We also provide a lower bound on the expected simulation cost that reflects the best achievable performance for any algorithm.
-We show that one of our proposed algorithms can attain the best achievable performance.
+Under the asymptotic criterion in \citet{kaufmann2016complexity}, one of our proposed algorithms can attain the best achievable asymptotic performance.

+In contrast to the multi-dimensional case, where the subgradient descent algorithm achieves satisfying performance \citep{zhang2020discrete}, the subgradient descent algorithm is not efficient for large-scale one-dimensional problems.
+This is because of the $O(N^2)$ dependence in the simulation cost.
+In addition, the subgradient descent algorithm relies on the Lipschitz constant of the objective function, which is shown to be unnecessary for discrete problems in this section.
+Utilizing the localization operation, the algorithms proposed in this section do not have the aforementioned issues.
+Therefore, the algorithms in this section provide better alternatives to the subgradient descent algorithm for one-dimensional problems.
+The analysis of the one-dimensional case also shows the limitation of subgradient-based search methods and provides a hint on how to improve algorithms for multi-dimensional problems.